Microsoft BYOL: Unlocking the Potential of Your Existing Licenses

 BYOL vs Pay-As-You-Go

-BYOL and Pay-As-You-Go are two common licensing models for cloud services.
-While BYOL focuses on leveraging existing licenses, Pay-As-You-Go is a consumption-based model where you pay for the resources you use on an ongoing basis.
+While BYOL focuses on leveraging existing licenses, Pay-As-You-Go is a consumption-based model where you pay for the resources you consume, which may fluctuate.

-Pay-As-You-Go can offer more scalability and flexibility, but it may not be as cost-effective as BYOL for organisations with a significant investment in existing licenses.
-Carefully consider your organisation's needs and resources when choosing between these two options.
+Pay-As-You-Go can offer more scalability and flexibility, but it may not be as cost-effective as BYOL for organisations with a significant volume of existing licenses.

 Common Scenarios for Microsoft BYOL